sveltejs/svelte/site/content/blog/2021-01-01-whats-new-in-svelte-january-2021.md

 - [svelte-datepicker](https://github.com/beyonk-adventures/svelte-datepicker) is a datepicker component with variations for time selection, date ranges and responsive themes
 - [svelte-slimscroll](https://github.com/MelihAltintas/svelte-slimscroll) is a action for Svelte.js, which can transforms any div into a scrollable area with a nice scrollbar.
 - [Svelte Zoomable](https://svelte.dev/repl/58dfe87756ee4db897c281b52fdef7b7?version=3.31.0) is a custom transition with a nice zoom effect

+**Have a component you'd like to share?** Check out the [Components](https://sveltesociety.dev/components) page on the Svelte Society site.
+You can contribute by making [a PR to this file](https://github.com/svelte-society/sveltesociety.dev/blob/master/src/pages/components/components.json).

 **Learning Resources**